 During this last few weeks of school, his mood and behavior were better.
 One more instance of negativity coming home from the father’s place did occur, but passed quickly.
-He could identify how he worked himself out of the mood, generating something approaching tears from the mother.
+He could identify how he worked himself out of the mood.
+His mother teared up.
 This was now at the end of the school year.
 They were taking the summer off from therapy to accommodate vacation plans with each parent.
-Nathan worked odd jobs to successfully save money for a new gaming rig.
+Nathan was setting up odd jobs in the neighborhood to save money for a new gaming rig.

 When Nathan returned to the office in September, the mother bought up an insurance issue about which neither of us had been unaware.
-The particular corporate health insurance policy had an uncommon fixed session limit.
+The particular corporate health insurance policy had an unusual, for them, fixed session limit.
 They had two sessions left.
 The mother could not afford to pay out of pocket by herself, and the father had refused to contribute.
-However, eighth grade had been off to good start for Nathan, so resuming in January seemed feasible.
+However, eighth grade had been off to a very good start for Nathan, so resuming in January seemed feasible.
 If an emergent situation arose, they had these two sessions available.

 Two weeks later and now in the new year, the mother came in alone for what became the last session.
 Her son had once again returned from the father’s in a negative state, stayed home from school twice in the first week following the holidays, and was adamantly opposed to coming back.
 Mother had already contacted the father, who said Nathan had been the same as usual, including complaints about therapy again.